naveenchilukur/Data-Analyst-Portfolio-Projects/README.md

 ## About Me

-Aspiring Data Analyst skilled in Excel, SQL, Python, and Power BI.
-Passionate about turning raw data into actionable insights.
-Currently building hands-on projects to strengthen real-world analytical skills.
+Data Analyst with 2 years of experience in Excel, SQL, Python, and Power BI.
+Passionate about turning raw data into actionable insights and building dashboards that drive business decisions.

 ---